So you’re trying to be more productive—to get more done in less time.

 Guess who’s emailing you an urgent response at 6:15 a.m.?
 Nobody.

-And for a naturally ADD guy, I’m grateful for that.
+And for someone with ADD, I’m grateful for that.

 By the way, this reason alone is enough for me to recommend starting early to any leader.